longle0702/cigarette-detection-yolov12/data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 977 images.
+The dataset includes 3782 images.
-Smoking-person are annotated in YOLOv11 format.
+Cigarette are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 2 versions of each source image:
+* 50% probability of horizontal flip
+* 50% probability of vertical flip